dsikar/geo-wizard/README.md

 --author_type text/html
 ```

 The script will generate two files, the planned and the executed trail.
 In the example given, start point is Bamburgh Beach and end point is the M6 near Mossband.
-Both generated gpx files contain altitude date.
+Both generated gpx files contain altitude data.
 The interval is 100 metres between points with a mean of 0 and a standard deviation of 50 metres.
 The additonal parameters are filenames and metadata for the gpx files.

 ## Future work